Drip, drip, drip.

 Do you sometimes feel that your time and money are slowly going down the drain?

 Home care billing and payroll are two of the major challenges that a home care agency owner faces.
 Do you ever wonder why so much of your time is spent in these two areas?

 It might be that the processes you have in place are part of the problem.
 Identify areas for improvement and get a clear view of your revenue vitals with this helpful, in-depth list.

-(1) Lack of clear billing terms
+(1) Lack of clear home care billing and payroll terms

-Being vague about terms, levels of service, changes in service and agency policies can lead to unrealistic expectations between you and your prospective client, which, in turn leads directly to sticker shock when a client gets a bill that doesn’t match what they’ve come to expect.
+Being vague about terms, levels of service, changes in service, and agency policies can lead to unrealistic expectations between you and your prospective client, which, in turn, leads directly to sticker shock when a client gets a bill that doesn’t match what they’ve come to expect.
 Informal billing terms can sometimes land a job, as they can make you appear very flexible and accommodating.
 However, they lead to tremendous headaches down the road if they are not followed up with good, clear documentation of the terms.